auth0/docs/articles/server-platforms/java-spring-mvc.md

 Here is a breakdown of what each attribute means:

-- `auth0.domain` - This is your auth0 domain (tenant you have created when registering with auth0 - account name)
+- `auth0.domain` - This is your auth0 domain (tenant you have created when registering with auth0 - account name).
-- `auth0.clientId` - This is the client id of your auth0 application (see Settings page on auth0 dashboard)
+- `auth0.clientId` - This is the client id of your auth0 application (see Settings page on auth0 dashboard).
-- `auth0.clientSecret` - This is the client secret of your auth0 application (see Settings page on auth0 dashboard)
+- `auth0.clientSecret` - This is the client secret of your auth0 application (see Settings page on auth0 dashboard).
 - `auth0.onLogoutRedirectTo` - This is the page / view that users of your site are redirected to on logout.
-Should start with `/`
+Should start with `/`.
 - `auth0.securedRoute`: - This is the URL pattern to secure a URL endpoint.
 Should start with `/`.
 You should replace the value with the correct value for your implementation.
 - `auth0.loginCallback` -  This is the URL context path for the login callback endpoint.
-Should start with `/`
+Should start with `/`.
 - `auth0.loginRedirectOnSuccess` - This is the landing page URL context path for a successful authentication.
-Should start with `/`
+Should start with `/`.
 - `auth0.loginRedirectOnFail` - This is the URL context path for the page to redirect to upon failure.
-Should start with `/`
+Should start with `/`.
 - `auth0.servletFilterEnabled` - This is a boolean value that switches having an authentication filter enabled On / Off.